VinhTNg/PathFindingApp/README.md

 ## **States**
  * First, the user chooses 2 locations on the grid.
  * Then, the user can choose where to place the obstacles.
  * Finally, the app find the shortest path between 2 locations.
-This process will be shown step by step so that it can be observed.
+ * The final path will be shown afterwards.